ludwig/split-manpage.vim/README.md

 SplitManpage is a plugin for opening man pages inside another Vim window.

 In Vim, the `K` key looks up the keyword under the cursor.
-It does so using the value of the 'keywordprg' option, which defaults to "man", or "man -s" if a count is specified.
+It does so using the value of the `keywordprg` option, which defaults to "man", or to "man -s" if a count is specified.
 Unfortunately, you are temporarily taken out of vim into a pager program, making the whole experience rather disruptive.